IbyA/3D-Cursor-Auto-Visibility/README.md

 # 3D Cursor Auto-Visibility V2.0.

 # Summary
-Whn you hide the 3D Cursor via viewport overlay and Press the 3D Cursor shortcut, the 3d cursor doesn't reappear.
-This minor improvement to the 3D Cursor viewport overlay adds bit more automation to the 3D Cursors visivbility.
+I noticed that when you hide the 3D Cursor via viewport overlay and Press the 3D Cursor shortcut, the 3d cursor doesn't reappear.
+This addon is an improvement to that 3D Cursor viewport overlay and adds bit more automation to the 3D Cursors visibility.

 # Description
-if the the 3D shortcut is pressed, it reveals the 3D Cursor but then when a different shortcut for a different tool, it automatically hides.
-It’s a much better feature than assigning a shortcut and its really useful feature for other artists and save them from manually hiding and unhiding via viewport overlay too much.
+if the shortcut ( 'C' for industry compatible and ' \' for default and 27X) is pressed, it reveals the 3D Cursor and sets the active tool to 3D Cursor but then when using a different tool, it automatically hides.
+It’s a much better than manually hiding/unhiding the 3D Cursor in the Viewport Overlay feature than assigning a shortcut and its really useful feature for other artists and save them from manually hiding and unhiding via viewport overlay too much.

-The 3D Cursor must be Hidden first via Viewport overlay.
-It doesnt Auto-Hide the 3D Cursor when it is already visible.
-It will just set the tool to 3D Cursor.
-This is for those special cases you dont want to Auto-Hide the 3D Cursor.
+The Auto-Hide feature does not work when the 3D Cursor is already visible.
+It will just set the active tool to 3D Cursor.
+This is useful for those special cases you don't want to Auto-Hide the 3D Cursor.
+If it is already hidden it will automatically hide when you press a different shortcut

 # Whats New in V2.0?
 V2.0 now has a mini UI that allows you to customise the shortcut via a mini UI in the addon setting.